spectrocloud/terraform-spectrocloud-modules/README.md

 # Spectrocloud Terraform modules. ####

-Spectrocloud modules project is a container for all spectrocloud resources that are used together.
+Spectrocloud module is a container for all spectrocloud resources that are used together.
 You can use modules to create lightweight abstractions, using yaml files which are translated into terraform.

 # Module structure. ####